nrfconnect/sdk-nrf/doc/nrf/external_comp/avsystem.rst

 For the device-server integration, you must select an appropriate sample or application that supports LwM2M-based interaction with AVSystem.
 It is then built and flashed onto the device with the appropriate configurations.
-See :ref:`avsystem_supported_applciations` for a list of supported samples and applications.
+See :ref:`avsystem_supported_applications` for a list of supported samples and applications.
 To integrate your device with AVSystem's device management platform, complete the following steps.

 a. |connect_kit|